 6. Barnacle Goose

-The next among the rare Canadian birds are the Branta leucopsis.
+The next among the rare Canadian birds is the Branta leucopsis.
 It is also known as the Barnacle goose.
 Barnacle geese belong to the Branta genus of black geese.
 They are recognizable due to their black plumage.

 These birds are medium-sized birds.
 They are generally 55-70 centimetres long and have a wingspan of 130-145 centimetres’.
 The face and the belly of an average barnacle goose are usually white, and a part of the head is black.